When You're Unsure - and Each of you Wants Something Different

 The primary goal is to ‘fix’ the other person – Discernment therapy is about understanding the relationship, not placing blame or forcing change.

-Frequently Asked Questions about Discernment Counseling
+Frequently Asked Questions about Discernment Counseling in Quincy, Massachusetts

-What if one of us has already decided to leave?
-If one partner has fully made up their mind to leave, discernment counseling may not be helpful.
+If one partner has fully made up their mind to leave, Discernment Counseling may not be helpful.
 Instead, mediation or a therapist specializing in separation might be a better fit.

-Self-Care Options in Quincy, MA
+Self-Care Options for Couples in Quincy, MA

 Christine's Day Spa & Electrology